Deconstruction and conditional erasure of quantum correlations: Introduction

 On the other hand, quantum mutual information has also been interpreted in a communication-theoretic task (now called \textit{coherent state merging} \cite{O08a}) as the optimal rate of entanglement creation when transferring the system $A$ of $\rho_{AB}$ to a party possessing system $B$ \cite{ADHW06FQSW}, while using quantum communication at a fixed rate.
 These dual interpretations of quantum mutual information in terms of destruction and creation perhaps come at no surprise if one is familiar with the unitarity of quantum mechanics and the purification principle.
 Information can never truly be destroyed in quantum mechanics, which means that the apparent destruction of correlations between two parties implies the creation of correlations elsewhere, i.e., with another party who possesses a purification of the state $\rho_{AB}$.
 In fact, this insight is the main idea underlying the decoupling principle \cite{qip2002schu,qcap2008first}, which is a method for proving the above theorem \cite{ADHW06FQSW}\ and others similar to it.

-In this paper, we are interested in further generalizations of the erasure of correlations to a three-system scenario, i.e., for a tripartite quantum state $\rho_{ABE}$.
+In this paper, we are interested in further generalizations of the erasure of correlations to a three-system scenario, i.e., for a tripartite quantum state $\rho_{ABE}$ (see also our companion paper \cite{BBMW18}).
 The tasks we are interested in accomplishing are more delicate than the destruction of correlations mentioned above.

 The first task we consider is a \textit{state deconstruction} protocol, whose aim is to deconstruct (literally, \textquotedblleft to break into constituent components\textquotedblright) the correlations in a three-party quantum state.
 To make the setting precise, consider a state $\rho_{ABE}$, and suppose that Alice possesses system $A$, Bob system $B$, and Eve system $E$.
 We would like a deconstruction protocol to result in a state for which Eve is the mediator of correlations between Alice and Bob, while the original correlations shared between Eve and Bob are negligibly disturbed.
 The setup begins with Alice and Eve in the same laboratory and Bob in a different laboratory, and we also operate in the framework of quantum Shannon theory, allowing them to share $n$ copies of the state $\rho_{ABE}$, where $n$ can be a large number.
 Following Groisman \textit{et al}.~\cite{GPW05}, we allow for a local unitary randomizing channel acting on the $AE$ systems and an ancilla.
 The rate of noise is equal to the logarithm of the number of unitaries in such a channel divided by the number $n$ of copies of the state $\rho_{ABE}$.
 We define the \textit{deconstruction cost} of a tripartite state $\rho_{ABE}$\ to be the minimum rate of noise needed to apply to the $AE$ systems and an ancilla, such that the resulting state satisfies the following: